phalcon-orphanage/docs/en/tutorial-rest.md

 $app = new Micro($di);
 ```

-<a name='retrieving-data'></a>
 ## Retrieving Data
 The first `handler` that we will implement is which by method GET returns all available robots.
-Let's use PHQL to perform this simple query returning the results as JSON.
-[File: `index.php`]
+Let's use PHQL to perform this simple query returning the results as JSON. `index.php`

 ```php
 <?php